Terms and Conditions

 Seller acknowledges that any estimates, forecasts of production volumes or program durations, whether from the Buyer or Customer, are subject to change from time to time.
 Seller agrees to provide 100% on-time delivery of the quantities ordered and at the times specified by Buyer as set forth in each order and communicated thru Material Release Authorizations.
 Seller is required to hold 10 days future material release requirements at all times to respond to any order increases.

-During the term of this order and for at least 5 years following the last delivery of supplies or expiration of any applicable warranty period, Buyer has the right at any reasonable time to send authorized representatives to review/audit all pertinent documents, data, records and other materials in the possession or under the control of Seller relating to the Supplies.
+During the term of this order and for at least 5 years following the last delivery of supplies or expiration of any applicable warranty period, Buyer has the right at any reasonable time to send authorized representatives, including Buyer’s customer representatives, to review/audit all pertinent documents, data, records and other materials in the possession or under the control of Seller relating to the Supplies.

-Material, processing and component sellers agree to maintain ISO-9001 certification and be compliant with applicable ISO/TS 16949 requirements.
+Material, processing and component sellers agree to maintain ISO-9001 certification and work towards conformance to applicable IATF 16949 standard requirements.
 Laboratory testing and calibration sellers agree to maintain ISO-17025 accreditation.

-Suppliers are required to monitor their own processes and are expected to continuously improve them with the goal of zero defects.
+Suppliers are required to monitor their own processes and are expected to continually improve them with the goal of zero defects.